sheegaon/wordpool/frontend/README.md

 ### Backend not connecting
 - Ensure backend is running at the configured `VITE_API_URL`
 - Check browser console for CORS errors
-- Verify API key is valid (check localStorage)
+- Verify JWT access token is valid (check localStorage)
+- Ensure cookies are enabled for refresh token storage

 ### Timer not working
 - Ensure system clock is accurate